Inverness & Loch Ness Area Sightseeing

 On the shores of Loch Ness, the Benedictine Abbey stands on the site of the fort built in 1720 by General Wade to subdue the Highlanders.
 It was named after the King's son, William Augustus, the Duke of Cumberland who became known as 'The Butcher' after his victory at Culloden.
 In the mid-18th century the Lovat family used the building as a hunting lodge and then in 1876 leased it for a peppercorn rent of 1 pound to a group of English and Scottish monks who had returned from Germany (althought the rent was never actually collected).
 The monks founded a monastery and later ran a boarding school here up until 1993.
 Subsequently they set up a heritage centre, restaurant and accommodation block, but it had to close and was sold.

 The new Highland Club development of the abbey buildings now offers exclusive holiday home accommodation and residential apartments.
+Please note there is no access to the private gardens.

 Another visitor attraction is The Clansman Centre.
 Located not far from the abbey grounds, in a reconstructed Highland Turf House close to the canal locks.
 You can see and hear how the clans lived in the 17th century in the museum and live exhibition.
 Hire a costume and have your photo taken as a Highlander.
 Weapons demonstrations given during live re-enactments too.
 Open 7 days a week 10am to 6pm during the summer season from April - October.

 The Bothy Restaurant & Bar is located in the former village smiddy by the side of the locks.
 Tel: 01320 366 710.
+Next door is the Highland Ice Cream shop.

 For more information about Fort Augustus visit the the local community web site.